-When the configuration completes, click Proceed to Login, and then log in as the AM administrator, amAdmin.
+10. When the configuration completes, click Proceed to Login, and log in as the AM administrator, amAdmin.

-After logging in, AM redirects you to the AM Realms page.
+After logging in, AM redirects you to the Realms page.

-You can also access the AM console by going to the console URL; for example https://openam.example.com:8443/openam/console.
+You can also access the AM admin UI by going to the console URL; for example https://openam.example.com:8443/openam/console.